galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 #### I want to use a collection for outputs but the test always fails.
 Even more odd, planemo reports that it performed zero tests in the html output!

 - Unfortunately, collections are tricky to generate automated tests for.
 The contents are never known until the tool has been run.
-- The galaxyxml code for collections is in need of work to address this - pull requests welcome.
+- The galaxyxml code for collections is in need of work to address this - pull requests is pending.
 - Until it's automated, please take a look at the plotter sample.
 It is recommended that you modify the test over-ride that appears in that sample form.
 Substitute one of the file names you expect to see after the collection is filled by your new tool for the pdf used in the plotter sample tool test.